semantic_view()

 Name Resolution

-Dimension and metric names are resolved case-insensitively.
-Names can optionally be table-qualified (e.g., 'o.region'), which matches against the source_table alias of the dimension or metric.
+Dimension, metric, and fact names are resolved case-insensitively.
+Names can optionally be table-qualified (e.g., 'o.region'), which matches against the source_table alias of the dimension, metric, or fact.

-If a name does not match any defined dimension or metric, the error message lists available names and suggests the closest match (if one exists within 3 edits).
+If a name does not match any defined dimension, metric, or fact, the error message lists available names and suggests the closest match (if one exists within 3 edits).

 Examples